Your company has got a shiny new customer relationship management (CRM) system that is set to revolutionize how you work.

 5. Your CRM is out of date

-It could be that the drop in usage is due to the CRM itself being out of date.
+It could be that the drop in usage is due to the CRM itself is out of date.

 Have you got a lot of CRM fields that no one is using?
 Do you really need that ‘fax’ field to be filled in?
 The CRM you use should be constantly evolving so that old features are removed and new features with more benefits are being added all the time.